Blog

 Geographic Distribution: You’re unlikely to see a propane water heater in Fort Worth, Dallas, or a metropolitan area where natural gas and electric service are accessible.
 Many remote properties want to be independent of the utility grid (such as electric water heaters) but lack clean access to natural gas pipeline infrastructure, making propane a logical alternative.

-Cost and Performance: Propane unit costs range from $1,500 to $3,200 and provide efficiency comparable to natural gas water heaters.
-Still, propane often costs more per BTU than natural gas, which leads to higher operating costs.
+Cost and Performance: Propane unit costs range from $1,500 to $3,200, with efficiency comparable to that of natural gas water heaters.
+Still, propane often costs more per BTU than natural gas, resulting in higher operating costs.

 Water Heater Types and Sizing for DFW Metroplex Homes